nielsleadholm/itsnotatumah/scripts/htc_vive/README.md

 # Vive Tracker Server

-Here we describe how to setup a Windows computer with a Vive Tracker ?3.0 device.
+Here we describe how to setup a Windows computer with a Vive Tracker 3.0 device.

-This will make use of SteamVR and ?Base Stations 2 to monitor where the Tracker is, and then stream this via a server to the Mac that is running a Monty experiment.
+This will make use of SteamVR and Valve Base Stations to monitor where the Tracker is, and then stream this via a server to the Mac that is running a Monty experiment.

 ## Requirements

 - Windows 10+ PC with the latest version of Steam and SteamVR installed
-- `openvr`?
+- `openvr`
-- One (ideally two) ?Base Station 2 "Light Houses"
+- One (ideally two) SteamVR Base Stations 2.0 ("Lighthouses")
-- A Vive Tracker ?3.0, and its associated USB dongle.
+- A Vive Tracker 3.0, and its associated USB dongle.

 ## Steps